MTG/essentia/doc/sphinxdoc/installing.rst

 To build the documentation you will also need the following dependencies::

-  pip install sphinx pyparsing==1.5.7 sphinxcontrib-doxylink docutils
+  pip install sphinx pyparsing sphinxcontrib-doxylink docutils

 Other useful dependencies::